CeMOS-Mannheim/QCL_MIR_guided_MSI/README.md

 An executable version of the software is available that runs on Windows.

 The software needs a working Python 3 environment including various Python packages.
+An overview of the packages and their used versions is given in the *requirements.txt* document.
+If you're using a later version, you might need to make a few small changes to the code to get it running.

 - Operating system: Windows 10 Education
 - Processor: Intel(R) Core(TM) i5-9600K CPU @ 3.70GHz   3.70 GHz
 - RAM: 32GB